Net::Whois - WHOIS Scraper checks domain data and registration status

 }]

-A-Parser allows processing results directly during scraping, in this section we have provided the most popular use cases for the Net::Whois scraper
+A-Parser allows processing results directly during scraping; this section provides the most popular use cases for the Net::Whois scraper

 Download example